PoCInnovation/Pool2023/Software/day05/React/README.md

 ## Step 2 - Your first component 🚀

-The first step is to create the Home page.
+Let's start by creating the Home page 😄

 **Requirements:**
 - The Home page must contain: